Dungeons & Dragons

 Courtney Solomon’s Sweetpea company optioned the Dungeons & Dragons rights from TSR in 1994 for just $15,000.
 He tried to set the movie up with studios and attracted numerous A-list directors, with a budget that was approaching $100 million, but nothing ever materialized.
 Solomon then crossed paths with veteran producer Joel Silver, who thought the property would work best as a television series and began to negotiate deals with networks.
 Wizards of the Coast ended up purchasing TSR and refused to allow Dungeons & Dragons to be made as a TV series, as Solomon’s contract was only for a movie.
 Solomon also had a limited time frame to begin filming a movie or the rights would revert back to Wizards of the Coast.
 Solomon had only $3.5 million raised and an approaching deadline and began to shoot a cheap direct to video movie in order to hold onto the rights.
 This sparked litigation from Wizards of the Coast who claimed he wasn’t shooting a real movie.
 Based on a few scenes that were shot, Joel Silver decided to board as a producer and help raise money for a healthier budget and convince the property owners that the trademark would not be ruined by a low budget movie.

-J&M Entertainment boarded to handle international pre-sales, which covered the majority of the budget and they also contributed some capital.
-Numerous individual investors who put money into Sweetpea padded out the rest of the $36 million budget.
+The budget for Dungeons & Dragons was $36 million and J&M Entertainment boarded to handle international pre-sales, which covered the majority of the budget and they also contributed some capital.
+Numerous individual investors who put money into Sweetpea padded out the rest of the expenses.
 No domestic distributor was attached to Dungeons & Dragons and it was not until mid August 2000 that New Line acquired domestic rights for $5 million.
 The studio quickly dated the pic for December 8.

 Dungeons & Dragons opened against Vertical Limit and Proof Of Life and was excoriated by critics.
 New Line booked the pic into 2,078 theaters and it pulled in $7,237,422 — placing #5 for the weekend led by holdover How the Grinch Stole Christmas.
 Audiences gave Dungeons & Dragons a terrible C+ cinemascore, which is still a generous grade for this stinker and it sank 66.3% the following weekend to $2,438,086.
 It then plunged 68% in its third session to $779,640 and closed its domestic run with $15,220,685.
 New Line would see returned about $8.3 million after theaters take their percentage of the gross, less than their P&A expenses and acquisition cost.